 After a company issues new shares the investment banks who handled the process may buy and sell shares in the following weeks in order to stablise the share price.
 This process, believe it or not, is known as stabilisation.

 A short-term trader who subscribes for new issues in the hope of selling them immediately they are listed for a quick profit.

-A tax you pay on buying shares (0.5%) or buying properties.
+Stamp duty is a tax you pay on buying shares (0.5%) or buying properties.

 Standard and Poor’s 500 Stock Index (S&P 500)

-An index of 500 of the biggest and bestest companies in American industry.
+The S&P 500 is an index of 500 of the biggest and bestest companies in American industry.

 A place where stocks and shares are bought and sold.
 The London Stock Exchange serves this function in the UK.